 When under Forms authentication, all security credentials are managed within the Gimmal Physical application itself, including Username and Password.
 Gimmal Physical supports the standard suite of password complexity rules including password length, types of characters required, lifespan, and number of failures until lockout.

 When running on-premises against Active Directory (using Integrated Windows Authentication), each time a Gimmal Physical user attempts to access the Gimmal Physical application via the client-specific url, their network domain-specific User ID is used to query Active Directory to determine which, if any, Gimmal Physical -specific domain groups they belong to.

 Gimmal Physical makes this determination based upon a textual comparison of Gimmal Physical roles defined within the Gimmal Physical application compared to role names defined with the network domain (e.g. ‘Gimmal -administrator’ or ‘Gimmal Physical -Records Officer’).
 Outcomes include:

-When using Single Sign On against an Identity Provider which can utilize SAMLv2, (such as OKTA, ADFS, or AAD) Gimmal Physical will authenticate the user based on the assertion sent by the IdP.
+When using Single Sign On with a SAMLv2 Identity Provider (such as OKTA, ADFS, or AAD), Gimmal Physical will authenticate the user based on the assertion sent by the IdP.
 Gimmal Physical can be configured to recognize a specific claim as username information and will find/create the user record in Gimmal Physical based on that information.
 Gimmal Physical can also assign the user to a role and configure other metadata based on the claims sent in the assertion.

 Gimmal Physical data security may be configured at table, row, or column levels.